Adobe tops quarterly results and forecast estimates driven by AI

-Adobe Inc surpassed Wall Street estimates for quarterly results and forecast on Thursday as the Photoshop maker's efforts to drive up demand with generative artificial intelligence (AI) integrations paid off.
+Adobe surpassed Wall Street estimates for quarterly results and forecast on Thursday (Jun 15) as the Photoshop maker's efforts to drive up demand with generative artificial intelligence (AI) integrations paid off.

 Shares of the San Jose, California-based company rose more than 5 per cent in aftermarket trading.